mkejeiri/Domain-Driven-Design/EventStorming.md

 **EventStorming setup** :

-- Gather all the key people in the same room and build together a model of the current understanding of the system
+- Gather all the key people in the same room and build together a model of the current understanding of the system; the ones who know the questions to ask (and are curious to listen to the answers) and the ones who know the answers.

 - Find a room with enough space for people to move with long straight wall where our paper roll can be placed as our modeling surface